UTSA vs. North Texas NCAA Football Odds, Plays and Insights | November 27, 2021

 - North Texas has played 11 games, with seven wins against the spread.

-- The Mean Green have been underdogs by 12 points or more four times this season and have covered the spread twice.
+- The Mean Green are 3-3 ATS when underdogs by 10.5 points or more this year.

-- North Texas' games this season have gone over the total in three out of 10 opportunities (30%).
+- North Texas' games this year have gone over the total in three out of 10 opportunities (30%).

-- North Texas is 5-1 against the spread and 4-3 overall in games when it scores more than 20.1 points.
+- North Texas is 5-1 against the spread and 4-3 overall when the team records more than 20.1 points.

 - The Mean Green have turned the ball over 14 times, seven fewer times than the Roadrunners have forced turnovers (21).